um-grex/grex-docs/content/english/software/code-development.md

 The base operating system on Grex is a RedHat type of Linux.
 For many years it used to be a CentOS Linux.
 Since 2024, we have switched to [**Alma Linux**](https://almalinux.org/) which is a  community owned and governed, RedHat-style distribution.
 The current OS is Alma Linux 8.

 Alma Linux OS comes with its set of development tools, and RedHat environment does provide various _developer toolsets_ and software channels.
 However, due to the philosophy of RedHat being stable, server-focused distribution, the tools are usually rather old.
 For example, __cmake__ and __git__ and _gcc_ and _python_ are always a couple of years behind the current versions.
-Therefore, even for these basic tools you more likely than non would want to load a module with newest versions of these tools:
+Therefore, even for these basic tools you more likely would want to load a module with newest versions of these tools:

 {{< highlight bash >}}
 module load git